Upgrade Palo Alto Firewall HA Pair (Active/Passive)

 Doing the install on the Passive Firewall

-Now that the Primary firewall (FW01) has been suspended it is now the Passive firewall, we can begin doing the install.
+Now that the Primary firewall (FW01) has been suspended it is now the Passive firewall, we can begin doing the installation.

 • On the Passive firewall click on Device